Allergy-Friendly Buckeyes: Peanut-Free, Milk-Free, Egg-Free, Soy-Free, Wheat-Free, Gluten-Free, Nut-Free

-Instructions Stir margarine, seed butter and powdered sugar together.
-If the mixture is too sticky to handle, you can knead in a little extra powdered sugar, one spoonful at a time, until the consistency is a bit firmer and doesn’t make a mess all over your hands.
+Using a stand mixer or by hand, combine margarine, sunflower seed butter and powdered sugar.
+If the mixture is too sticky to handle, mix in one spoonful of powdered sugar at a time until the consistency is a bit firmer and doesn’t make a mess all over your hands.

 Makes about 30 candies.

 - Solid fat: Margarines free from milk and soy are available.
 It's best to use "stick" margarine.
 Coconut oil is solid at room temperature and can be used in this recipe.
 You can use butter if not avoiding milk.

 - Seed/nut butter: Many are interchangeable, so use one that is safe for your allergies.
 Commercially available seed and nut butters may contain soy.
 If avoiding soy, you can make your own sunflower seed butter using safe sunflower seed kernels.